Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/command-line-helper.md

 This page walks you through how to create a command-line helper that launches your project outside the Unity Editor to make testing builds easier.

-Using a command-line helper script to launch multiple instances of a game build isn’t the only way to test a multiplayer game.
-You can also use the Unity Editor or the [Multiplayer Play Mode package](https://docs-multiplayer.unity3d.com/mppm/current/about/).
+Using a command-line helper script to launch multiple instances of a game build isn't the only way to test a multiplayer game.
+You can also use the Unity Editor or the [Multiplayer Play Mode package](https://docs-multiplayer.unity3d.com/tools/current/mppm).

 ## Create the command-line helper